FrannDzs/nVidia-modded-Inf/NVIDIA Profile Inspector/nVidia Inspector Options Explained.md

 * **Event Log Severity Threshold**

+This flag is only for debugging reasons in case you use [PerfKit](https://developer.nvidia.com/nvidia-perfkit).

 * **Export Performance Counters**

+This is an flag for NVIDIA PerfKit.

 * **Export Performance Counters for DX9 only**

+Same like above only for DirectX 9 based applications/games.

 * **Exported Overlay pixel types**